Lincoln University (Pennsylvania): The Barnes Foundation

-As president of Lincoln University (1945–1957), Dr. Horace Mann Bond formed a friendship with Albert C. Barnes, philanthropist and art collector who established the Barnes Foundation.
+As president of Lincoln University (1945–1957), Horace Mann Bond formed a friendship with Albert C. Barnes, philanthropist and art collector who established the Barnes Foundation.
 Barnes took a special interest in the institution and built a relationship with its students.
 Barnes gave Lincoln University the privilege of naming four of the five directors originally set as the number for the governing board of the Barnes Foundation.

 Barnes had an interest in helping under-served youth and populations.
 Barnes intended his $25 billion art collection to be used primarily as a teaching resource.
 He limited the number of people who could view it, and for years even the kinds of people, with a preference for students and working class.
 Visitors still must make appointments in advance to see the collection, and only a limited number are allowed in the galleries at one time.

-In the mid-20th century, local government restricted traffic to the current campus, located in a residential neighborhood located at 300 North Latch's Lane, Merion, Pennsylvania.
-Barnes' constraints, local factors, and management issues pushed the Foundation near bankruptcy by the 1990s.
+In the mid-20th century, local government restricted traffic to the campus, then located in a residential neighborhood at 300 North Latch's Lane, Merion, Pennsylvania.
+Barnes' constraints, local factors, and management issues pushed the foundation near bankruptcy by the 1990s.
 Supporters began to explore plans to move the collection to a more public location and maintain it to museum standards.
-To raise money for needed renovations to the main building to protect the collection, the Foundation sent some of the most famous Impressionist and Modern paintings on tour.
+To raise money for needed renovations to the main building to protect the collection, the foundation sent some of the most famous impressionist and modern paintings on tour.